 The Marble Man, that’s how he was known on account of his impassive exterior, still had plenty of aces up the sleeve as he resisted the new Commanding General of the Union, Ulysses S. Grant.
 Unlike his predecessors, Grant relentlessly pressed Lee with the knowledge that the latter couldn’t replenish losses as fast as he could.
 Little by little, Grant fought and pushed Lee back to Richmond, wearing him out, constantly trying to outflank him, and finaly, laying siege to Petersburg, a vital nod that connecting Richmond by railroad to the southern states of the Confederacy.

 On February 9th 1865 Lee was appointed commander-in-chief of the Confederate Army.
-By then such honour was an empty one.
-The Confederacy was doomed.
-Desertions, a tight naval blockade, and decisive Union victories in other fronts had strangled it, most notoriously the march of General William Tecumseh Sherman to the sea, which split the Confederate States in two.
+By then such honour was an empty one, the Confederacy was doomed.
+Desertions, a tight naval blockade, and decisive Union victories in other fronts had strangled it, such as the march of General William Tecumseh Sherman to the sea, which had split the Confederate States in two.
 Even Lee’s trench lines around Petersburg eventually succumbed to the onslaught of superior Union numbers and guns on April 2nd, and Lee retreated west at the head of the diminished and starved remnants of his army, leaving Richmond to be captured by Grant.

 10# After the war.
 From hero to legend